myrmex-org/myrmex/docs/pages/core/core-plugins.md

 Once a `@lager/lager` module have been found, the Lager command line loads it and receives an object: the *Lager instance*.

-The Lager command line then load the project configuration (including the list of plugins) and applies it to the *Lager instance*.
+The Lager command line then loads the project configuration (including the list of plugins) and applies it to the *Lager instance*.
 Each plugin is loaded and registered in the *Lager instance*.

 ### Registration of plugins